Valley (video game): Reception

-Jim Sterling, reviewing the PS4 release, heavily praised Valley, saying that, "Despite a few missteps, Valley is an overall rush of an experience." and that "It boasts an amazing soundtrack, splendid backdrops, and inspiringly propulsive interactions, all of which convince me Valley deserves to be counted as a true sleeper hit of the year", giving it an 8.5/10.
-Gaming Age, also reviewing it on Playstation 4, gave it a 10/10 saying that it will "stick with you for a long time".
+James Stephanie Sterling, reviewing the PS4 release, heavily praised Valley, saying that, "Despite a few missteps, Valley is an overall rush of an experience." and that "It boasts an amazing soundtrack, splendid backdrops, and inspiringly propulsive interactions, all of which convince me Valley deserves to be counted as a true sleeper hit of the year", giving it an 8.5/10.
+Gaming Age, also reviewing it on PlayStation 4, gave it a 10/10 saying that it will "stick with you for a long time".

 Mat Paget of GameSpot gave the game a 7/10, saying that while "Valley feels like a good first act.
 Despite obstacles that tend to abruptly kill your momentum, running and bounding through wilderness remained exciting.
 The world's history is so intriguing that I left wanting to know more." he felt that he "didn't want the adventure to end, and like a jogger who's forced to slow down in the middle of a run, I was frustrated that Valley had to end so soon after it began."
 Alanah Pearce of IGN gave it a 5/10, saying that "Valley very rarely presents the challenge or consequence it really needs to be addictive."